unicfdlab/Portfolio/2/2/En/En-OurWorkAndPublications.md

 5       <a href="http://num-meth.srcc.msu.ru/zhurnal/   The MCF software package devoted to solving coupled problems of hydroelasticity is described.
         tom_2011/v12r120.html">                         Various ways of solving the problems with strong and weak coupling are considered.
-        Application of HPC-technologies for solving     Iterative methods are chosen due to their simplicity in implementation and scaling. spatial multiphysics problems (in Russian) </a> The coupling of the OpenFOAM software package (turbulent motion of incompressible, weakly compressible, and compressible fluids) with the two models of structural dynamics based on the finite-volume method (OpenFOAM) and on the modal approach (UZOR) is discussed.
+        Application of HPC-technologies for solving     Iterative methods are chosen due to their simplicity in implementation and scaling. spatial multiphysics problems (in Russian)      The coupling of the OpenFOAM software package (turbulent motion of incompressible,
+        </a>                                            weakly compressible, and compressible fluids) with the two models of structural dynamics
+                                                        based on the finite-volume method (OpenFOAM) and on the modal approach (UZOR) is discussed.
                                                         The performance analysis of the developed software using the clusters of the
                                                         Taganrog Institute of Technology and the State University of Chelyabinsk is given.

 6      <a href="http://www.ispras.ru/proceedings/       Testing of capabilities of open-source BEM++ code for simulation of acoustics problems at
-       docs/2017/29/1/isp_29_2017_1_39.pdf>             medium and high frequencies is presented.
+       docs/2017/29/1/isp_29_2017_1_39.pdf">            medium and high frequencies is presented.
 The BEM++ library is a universal tool, which allows
        Validation of open source code BEM++             to build discrete models for boundary integral operators (single-, double- and adjoint for simulation of acoustic problems              double-layer potential operators and hypersingular boundary operators) and solve
-       </a>                                             boundary element method problems for Helmholtz, Laplace and Maxwell equations using Python libraries.
+       (in Russian)                                     boundary element method problems for Helmholtz, Laplace and Maxwell equations using Python libraries.
-                                                        Solution for the test problem of scattering plane wave on spherical obstacle with using BEM++ demonstrates good convergence with the results of analytical solutions.
+       </a>                                             Solution for the test problem of scattering plane wave on spherical obstacle with
+                                                        using BEM++ demonstrates good convergence with the results of analytical solutions.
                                                         The relative errors satisfy to acceptable values 5% in solving engineering tasks, this fact allows to use this library as an alternative to commercial software.
 Capability